The Wasted Times

-The Wasted Times (罗曼蒂克消亡史 (羅曼蒂克消亡史, Luómàndìkè xiāowáng shǐ)) is a 2016 Chinese-Hong Kong thriller film directed by Cheng Er and starring Ge You, Zhang Ziyi and Tadanobu Asano.
-It was released in China and the United States on December 16, 2016.
+The Wasted Times (罗曼蒂克消亡史 (羅曼蒂克消亡史, Luómàndìkè xiāowáng shǐ)) is a 2016 thriller film directed by Cheng Er and starring Ge You, Zhang Ziyi and Tadanobu Asano.
+A Chinese-Hong Kong co-production, it was released in China and the United States on December 16, 2016.

 Plot

 The movie depicts events commencing prior to the Japanese occupation of Shanghai between 1934 and the end of the war in 1945.
 The story arcs are told in a non-linear fashion and many events are re-told revealing the truth of what actually occurred.
-The central characters are a Chinese crime figure, Lu (Ge You) and his Japanese brother-in-law, Watabe (Tadanobu Asano).
+The central characters are a Chinese crime figure, Lu and his Japanese brother-in-law, Watabe.

 The initial arc starts in Shanghai in 1937 in the eve of the Japanese invasion of Shanghai.
-Lu is introduced as an influential crime boss who works for Mr. Dai (Dahong Ni).
+Lu is introduced as an influential crime boss who works for Mr. Dai.
 His brother-in-law is Watabe who has two children and runs a local Japanese restaurant.
 There is tension between Japanese army as they wish for Dai and another local industrialist Zhang to support a Japanese bank being opened in Shanghai.
 Lu refuses but Zhang betrays him and sides with the Japanese, killing Lu's gang and family in the process.
 This results in a shootout in Watabe's restaurant with Watabe saving Lu's life by shooting one of the Japanese leaders, and in the process getting shot in the chest himself.
 Lu's sister is also killed and Lu takes charge of the two children and leaves Shanghai.

-The second arc begins three years earlier and introduces Xiao Liu (Zhang Ziyi), who is married to Dai.
+The second arc begins three years earlier and introduces Xiao Liu, who is married to Dai.
 Xiao Liu is a bored film actress who continues to have affairs much to the embarrassment of Mr. Dai.
 Lu is called upon to take care of the situation and cannot bring himself to kill Xiao Liu.
 Eventually they decide to move Xiao Liu out of Shanghai to northern China to save face for Dai.
 Watabe was assigned to take her to a train station in Suzhou.

-The third arc in the story involves Wu (Yuan Quan) a famous actress.
+The third arc in the story involves Wu, a famous actress.
 Wu's husband is also an actor but is not particular successful or good.
 Wu's husband is arrested by local police and she enlists the help of Mr. Dai.
 Mr. Dai is smitten by Wu.
 Wu is offered a high paying position for her husband outside of Shanghai with the implicit understanding that Wu would become Dai's mistress.
 She tries to reject the offer but is devastated when she learns her husband has accepted the offer already.